 Products sold by most SaaS companies tend to have annual contracts and it makes sense for our metric to align with this time period.

-Let’s look at a CAC ratio example
+Let’s walk through a CAC ratio calculation example

 In August, SaaS Co., an online social networking platform for SaaS entrepreneurs, spent $1,000 on pay-per-click advertising, $3,000 for print advertisements, and $6,000 for one Sales Representative to reach out to the leads generated from the new marketing campaign.
 Through the outreach and marketing, SaaS Co. generated 100 new customers, all of which purchased annual subscriptions for $5/month.
 We also know that SaaS Co.’s product is fully developed and only costs $50/month for unlimited hosting.